-Anti-racism mass held at Holy Redeemer Church in Miami
+Anti-racism Mass held at Holy Redeemer Church in Miami

-MIAMI (WSVN) - Holy Redeemer Church held an anti-racism mass amid ongoing Black Lives Matter protests in Miami and other cities across the country.
+MIAMI (WSVN) - Holy Redeemer Church in Miami held an anti-racism Mass amid ongoing Black Lives Matter protests in South Florida and other parts of the country.

-Archbishop Thomas Wenski celebrated the mass, appropriately named “Mass for Unity Against Racism,” at the church located at 1301 NW 71st St., at 9 a.m., Sunday.
+Archbishop Thomas Wenski celebrated the Mass, appropriately named “Mass for Unity Against Racism,” at the church located at 1301 NW 71st St., starting at 9 a.m., Sunday.

 Wenski said he chose the Fourth of July weekend purposely for the occasion, linking the theme of liberty with the Catholic Church’s stance against “the sin of racism.”